Secondary Prevention Resource Hub

 These resources have been viewed or downloaded over 575,000 times.

-National Council’s Harm Reduction and Overdose Prevention Work
+National Council’s Secondary Prevention Work

 To respond to the overdose crisis with an evidence-based, trauma-informed approach, we work with the Centers for Disease Control and Prevention (CDC) and other partners to develop and fund multi-pronged resources and projects supporting a wide range of stakeholders and organizations.